Fairooz2150/Hospital-Management-System/README.md

 ### Backend
 The backend is built using Node.js and Express, and it includes:
 - **Dependencies**: `bcrypt`, `cloudinary`, `cookie-parser`, `cors`, `dotenv`, `express`, `express-fileupload`, `jsonwebtoken`, `mongoose`, `validator`.
-- **Features**: Error handling, input validation, token generation and user schemas.
+- **Features**: Error handling, input validation, token generation, and user schemas.

 ### Frontend - Admin
 The admin panel is built with React.js and provides a responsive interface for managing hospital operations.